Layr-Labs/eigenda-operator-setup/README.md

 It will start the node and nginx containers and if you do `docker ps` you should see something like this:
 ![image](./images/node-up.png)

-you can view the logs using:
+You can view the logs using:
 ```
 docker logs -f <container_id>
 ```